What does flood insurance cover?

 - Plumbing and electrical systems

-- Up to $2,500 in valuables such as jewelry, memorabilia, art, and furs
+- Up to $2,500 in valuables such as jewelry and art and collectibles

 - Debris removal

-The NFIP offers up to $250,000 in coverage for your home’s structure and up to $100,000 for your belongings.
-If you need higher limits because your home has a high property value, you can purchase coverage from a private flood insurer.
-Private flood insurance can either supplement your NFIP policy or completely replace it.
+The National Flood Insurance Program (NFIP) offers up to $250,000 in coverage for your home's structure and up to $100,000 for your belongings.
+If you need higher limits because your home has a high property value, you may purchase a policy from a private flood insurer.
+Private flood insurance may either supplement your NFIP policy or completely replace it.

 What does flood insurance NOT cover?